dreasysnail/INSET/README.md

 ## Training

 We have uploaded our training code.
-We will provide instructions for using them and dataset files in few days.
+We will provide instructions for using them in few days.

 ## Citation